bautt/splunk4champions/README.md

 Splunk admins

 ### Content:
+Options and GUI Settings
-Settings and Job Inspector
+Using Job Inspector
+What is a bucket, bloom filter, index and retention?
 Search performance: good and bad searches
 Data correlation with examples
-Converting to metrics
+Converting log data to metrics
 Dashboard hints

 ### Benefit:
 Sustainable and energy saving usage of Splunk
 New insights and inspiration

+###Design Goals:
+Zero-Powerpoint: all information needed is included in the app

+*** This app will create 3 new indexes (s4c_access, s4c_stocks, s4c_weather) and  upload 1.8 GB of example data.
+Do not install on production systems. ***